appacademy/jump-start/part3/part3.md

 * `uniq` removes all duplicate elements.
 * `shuffle` puts the elements in a random order.

+Here's a quick demo of some more array methods:
 ```ruby
 [1, 2, 3].reverse        #=> [3, 2, 1]
 [1, 2, 3].min            #=> 1